salimk/Rcrawler/README.md

 - Scraping targeted contents using search terms, by providing desired keywords Rcrawler can traverse all website links and collect/extract only web pages related to your topic. ([see 4](https://github.com/salimk/Rcrawler#4-filter-collected-scraped-web-page-by-search-termskeywords))

-Some websites are so big, you don't have sufficient time or ressources to crawl them, So you are only interested in a particular section of the website for these reason we provided some useful parameters to control the crawling process such as :
+Some websites are so big, you don't have sufficient time or resources to crawl them, So you are only interested in a particular section of the website for these reason we provided some useful parameters to control the crawling process such as :

 - Filtering collected/scraped Urls by URLS having some keywords or matching a specific pattern ([see 5](https://github.com/salimk/Rcrawler#5--filtering-collectedparsed-urls-by-regular-expression))